pedrohortencio/machine-learning-gladiator/README.md

 #### Fashion MNIST Results

+No surprises here.
+The CNN model did better than the DNN and the Transfer Learning model did (marginally) better than the CNN one.
 ![Comparison Between Models in the Fashion MNIST dataset](https://raw.githubusercontent.com/pedrohortencio/machine-learning-gladiator/main/Fashion%20MNIST/accuracy-comparison.png)
 *All models were trained, validated and tested with the same datasets.*